 - Failing to give way whilst changing lanes: $100 fine and 3 demerit points on your licence

 Not only can merging incorrectly result in fines and demerits, but it can also cause an accident, which will cost you even more.

 Whether you are a new driver or have been driving for years, it can always be helpful to give yourself a bit of a refresher.

-At Eclipse Driving School, we are proud to offer driving lessons for both new and experienced drivers.
+At Eclipse Driving School, we are proud to offer driving lessons for both new, experienced and corporate drivers.
 We’ll help you learn how to merge correctly to ensure you are driving as safely as possible.
 Get in touch with us today to learn more about our driving courses and make your reservation.